7 minute read

 Data engineering and platform engineering are complementary disciplines.

-- Data engineering focuses on building the pipelines that ingest, transform, and deliver data so it’s ready for use.
+• Data engineering focuses on building the pipelines that deliver data so it’s ready for use.

 When combined, the result is an orchestrated, self-service data platform where ingestion, transformation, and delivery are connected into a single, automated process.

-Instead of manually rebuilding the same logic for each study, teams can focus on solving new problems — confident that the platform handles compliance, quality, and delivery.
+Instead of manually rebuilding the same logic for each study, teams can focus on solving new problems.

 If you’re still unclear on these concepts, refer to my explainer: